invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/support/migrate-v4-to-v5.md

 # Migrate from v4.x to Invictus v5

 ## Preparing environment
-* ➖ Remove existing role assignments to Azure Functions, these are now assigned automatically (normally only *Monitoring Contributor* on the Flow Handler).
+* ➖ Remove existing role assignments to Azure Functions.
+The Bicep deployments now assigns these (normally only *Monitoring Contributor* on the Flow Handler).

 ## Deploying new version
 * ➡️ Update to `-StorageContainerName dashboard-v2` in the `Invictus-GetSources.ps1` script.